humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails13.md

 {% endhighlight %}

 Now we use `travis` to configure the actual deployment to heroku.
-Answer yes to the two questions you're asked.
+Answer yes to the two questions you're asked (two additional questions are asked if you are running `travis` for the first time, answer yes to those as well).

 {% highlight console %}
 $ travis setup heroku
-Deploy only from waynegraham/scriba? |yes|
+Shell completion not installed.
+Would you like to install it now? |y| Detected repository as waynegraham/scriba, is this correct? |yes| Deploy only from waynegraham/scriba? |yes|
 Encrypt API key? |yes|
 {% endhighlight %}